 Mom was born and raised in Silver Lake, Indiana back in 1922 when people used horses and buggies to get from place to place and cars were rare.

-Mom began dancing about 1932 after a long painful bout with rheumatic fever, a disease that damaged her heart.
-She was 10 years old, exactly the age of my youngest granddaughter.
+Mom began dancing about 1932, when she was 10 years old, after a long painful bout with rheumatic fever, a disease that damaged her heart.

 Mother spent months recovering and told me stories about how the weight of her own arms hurt her so badly she couldn’t stand the pain – or stand up.
 Her father carried her up and down the stairs and laid her on the couch.
 Her lifelong love of books began with him reading to her for hours to distract her through the characters in the book from her all-too-present unrelenting pain.